dhlab-epfl/cadasters/README.md

 # Cadasters segmentation
 Demo for PDM work on venitian cadaster segmentation

 This code is a demo for the segmentation of the venitian cadaster.
-It is a work in progress and is not optimized at all.
+It is a work in progress and is not optimized.
 Comments and suggestions are welcome.

 ### Organization
 The repo is organized as follows :